gartz/Jenkins-and-Hudson-any-user-daemon-script/README.md

 You also can configure to use HTTPS in the proxy-reverse, but don't forget to configure in the hudson/jenkins options setup.
 Or it will advice you anyway.

+### Descriptions

+`DESC`: A description of the daemon
+`HUDSON_FOLDER`: The folder were exec package of hudson or jenkins are found `HUDSON_WAR`: The file name of exec package of hudson or jenkins `HUDSON_LOG`: File where the logs will be storage.
+`JAVA`: Java executable
+`PORT`: Port to access by HTTP protocol
+`ADDR`: Address to access the server, you can use * for any IP `HUDSON_ADMIN_USER`: The user that have super privileges

 ### Other useful commands

+Assuming you are inside the `bin/` folder...

 Type only `./hudsond` to display help commands.